-r 1 RISK 2: Risk of project activities not being safeguards responsive during the project life cycle. .
+.
 The scope of this risk belongs to Overarching Principle 1 and Programmatic Principle 2.
-Risk description: See tools implemented for the Programmatic Principles 3 and 5, Standards 3-7.
-1 = 3 L = 3 Moderate Note that prohibited grounds of discrimination include race, ethnicity, sex, age, language, disability, sexual orientation, gender identity, religion, political or other opinion, national or social or geographical origin, property, birth, health status or other status including as an indigenous person or as a member of a minority.
+Risk description: See tools implemented for the Programmatic Principles 3 and 5, Standards 3-7. geographical origin, property, birth, health status or other status including as an indigenous person or as a member of a minority.
 Unless safeguard measures are applied and enforced in terms of project interventions and future replicates when market escalates, the reality on the ground is that government policy decisions and investment promotion strategies take limited consideration of certain environmental and social aspects.
 A transversal aspect that could pose an unintended impact, particularly from the duty-bearers end.
-Therefore, this risk is relevant to the project activities supporting all components: - Policy and regulations - Business model innovation and private business - Scaled-up financing - Digital, Knowledge Management and Monitoring and Evaluation See ESMF Attachment II for details of assessment and management of this risk.
-RISK 3: Risk of exclusion of affected stakeholders due to their vulnerability and/or potential concerns about the project.
+Therefore, this risk is relevant to the project activities supporting all components: Policy and regulation Business Model Innovation with Private Sector Scaled-up Financing Digitalization, Knowledge Management (KM) and Monitoring and Evaluation (M&E) RISK 3: Risk of exclusion of affected stakeholders due to their vulnerability and/or potential concerns about the project.
 The scope of this risk belongs to Programmatic Principle 5.
 Event : Stakeholders may be excluded at the participatory/beneficial activities of the project, and/or retaliation/reprisals may occur based on their grievances and objections .
 Cause : The UNDP Universal Human Rights Index informs concerns in this country regarding the situation of vulnerable groups/persons and some forms of freedom.
 And, there is no evidence that the national regulatory framework requires and/or implements clear practices at mini-grid projects for the inclusion of all potentially affected stakeholders, in particular disadvantaged groups, to fully participating in decisions that may affect them for the type of activities included in this project.
 Similarly, there is no evidence that grievances or objections from these same stakeholders are being managed and resolved as a usual practice through internationally recognized methods.
-I = 3 L = 3 Moderate This risk is relevant to the project activities supporting the following components: Policy and regulations Business model innovation and private business Scaled-up financing Digital, Knowledge Management and Monitoring and Evaluation This risk is not covered by the national legal requirements to conduct the project activities and/or when requirements are in place there are signs of been inconsistently enforced to the UNDP SES level.
+Impact : This may pose a challenge to ensure that affected stakeholders will fully participate in decisions that will I = 3 L = 4 Moderate This risk is relevant to the project activities supporting the following components: Policy and regulation Business Model Innovation with Private Sector Scaled-up Financing Digitalization, Knowledge Management (KM) and Monitoring and Evaluation (M&E) This risk is not covered by the national legal requirements to conduct the project activities and/or when requirements are in place there are signs of been inconsistently enforced to the UNDP SES level.
 A Stakeholder Engagement Plan has been prepared to manage this risk.
 A project-level GRM will be put in place.
 See ESMF Attachment II for details of assessment and management of this risk.